henrythe9th/uMentioned-Android-Layout-XML/README.md

 Android XML Layouts

-The XML files res/layout folder
+The XML files are in

+res/layout folder